quazardous/eclectic-helpers/README.md

 # doc
 See code.
 You may like:
-- RowsMapper in src/Transform: add dynamic fields to row or array of rows.
-Use it form Twig preparation stuff.
+- RowsWrapper in src/Transform: add dynamic fields to row or array of rows.
+Use it for Twig data preparation stuff.
 - ComplexType in src/Form: structured form type without form class.
 - ZOutStream in src/Helper: on-the-fly zlib compression to web output (for downloads).